From the books:

 dressing, despite the skinny soy lattes, and the hours upon hours at the gym,

-you look and feel no better than when you started.
+you look and feel no different than when you started.
 Maybe you even look and

 feel worse.

-definition of insanity is doing the same thing over and over and expecting a
+the definition of insanity is doing the same thing over and over and expecting

 pretty silly.
 See, I spent years